Our Maths Curriculum Intent

 Mathematical Thinking: children are encourage to be critical thinkers.
 They are invited to reason - to describe, explain, discuss, convince and prove.
 They are encourage to problem solve - recognise patterns in numbers, anlayse, identify chains of reasoning, make connections and work systematically to find solutions.

-Lessons are delivered through whole class teaching with short bursts of independent activities interweaved.
-We use high-quality, engaging White Rose Maths text books; a typical lesson including questioning, short tasks, explanation, demonstration and discussion.
+Lessons are delivered through whole class teaching, partner work and independent activities interweaved.
+We use high-quality, engaging Power Maths text books and practice books; a typical lesson including questioning, short tasks, collaborative learning, explanation, demonstration and discussion.

 Adopting a small-steps approach to delivering content, with activities following the fluency, reasoning and problem-solving format, allows all pupils to work together on the same content at the same time.